Core Concepts

 |---|---|

-| Defining Pipelines | Both the fluent PipelineBuilder API and class-based IPipelineDefinition approaches for constructing pipelines. |
+| Defining Pipelines | Both of fluent PipelineBuilder API and class-based IPipelineDefinition approaches for constructing pipelines. |

-| Node Definition Structure | Understanding the nested configuration structure of NodeDefinition for advanced customization. |
+| Node Definition Structure | Understanding of nested configuration structure of NodeDefinition for advanced customization. |

 | Nodes | The fundamental unit of work in a pipeline.
 Nodes can be sources, transforms, or sinks. |